pmndrs/xr/docs/tutorials/heads-up-display.md

 nav: 12
 ---

-A heads up display is a fairly easy thing to implement in React Three XR, but a lot of people seem to want to implement them, so here's a quick tutorial on a simple way to implement a heads up display.
+A heads up display is a fairly easy thing to implement in **React Three XR**.
+Because it's such a popular feature, this tutorial outlines a simple and effective method for adding a heads up display to your React Three XR applications.

+### Setup

-First thing to do is to create a new React Three XR project, and import UIKit.
+First thing to do is to create a new React Three XR project, and import [UIKit](https://pmndrs.github.io/uikit/docs/getting-started/introduction).
 We will use UIKit to create the elements of our heads up display.

 `npm i @react-three/uikit`

 Next, we need a basic scene to start out with.
+Put the following code in your `app.tsx` file:

 ```tsx
 import { Box } from '@react-three/drei'